goinvo/goinvo.com/README.md

 ### Wrapping up

 Make commits to your branch adding content to your case study as you go, and make sure to push your branch to the GitHub repo.
+Add your new case study to the `case-study-order` file, adding it to the appropriate order for each category.
 When finished, seek assistance getting your case study code reviewed and merged into the production website.

 ## Adding a simple feature